 - It is also the world’s largest ruminant (animals that have a rumen, an extra special chamber in the stomach where microbial fermentation of the plant-based food occurs).

-- It is native to Sub-Saharan Africa, where they found in open woodlands, savannahs, and grasslands.
+- It is native to Sub-Saharan Africa, where they are found in open woodlands, savannahs, and grasslands.

 2. Giraffe Meaning – Giraffe Meaning In English